KKoovalsky/Jeff/firmware/README.md

 TODO define:

-* architecture (audio chain, jeff app wrapper, batches of samples, how is DMA used - so how are batches supplied, ...)
 * creating new apps
 * helper scripts (to check DFT, see clipping, etc)
-* distortion implementation
 * document miscellaneous: sampling trigger timer, filter cutoff frequency setter clock.